 Capture System Component Logs with Kubernetes Monitoring

-In addition to monitoring the Kubernetes deployment with metrics, DevOps engineers may also want to capture log and event data from the various Kubernetes components, as well as their containerized applications.
+In addition to monitoring the Kubernetes deployment with metrics, DevOps engineers may also want to capture log and event data from both containerized applications and other Kubernetes components.

 DevOps teams can capture system component logs from both containerized (e.g. Kubernetes scheduler and kube-proxy) and non-containerized (container runtime and the kubelet) Kubernetes components.
 Log messages are generated using the klog logging library and written to log files in the /var/log directory on the host machine.

 The available Kubernetes documentation highlights default storage locations for Kubernetes component logs.

 The simplest solution for application logging in Kubernetes is to write logs to standard output (stdout) and standard error (stderr) streams, a function supported by most container engines (Google Container Engine, Docker, etc.).

 As these logs are created, the Kubernetes note agent (known as the kubelet) writes them into a separate file that can be accessed by the user.
 If you’re using Docker, the default json-file logging driver automatically captures logs from these two streams and writes them to a log file in JSON format, which is then stored on the host machine/node.
 This process is known as node-level logging.